uclaacm/learning-lab-crash-course-su20/17-intro-testing-js/README.md

 ### The React "Hello World" with Enzyme

 Okay, so testing things with Jest is easy enough, but where things get more complicated is when we want to test things like the user interface -- things that we build with React.
 Luckily, instead of limiting ourselves to testing our functional components with props and renders dependent on React-specific types on test frameworks we wrote ourselves, we can just make use a great piece of software from AirBnB: [Enzyme](https://airbnb.io/projects/enzyme/) (`npm install --save-dev enzyme`).
+Likewise, we will need an adapter to ensure that Enzyme will work well with our current version of React.
+Checking our `package.json`, we are using version 16, so we should `npm install enzyme-adapter-react-16`.

 Enzyme lets us write tests for React components by mocking them up with specific props, then exploring their contents as a browser would, or by simulating user interactions!